TheJessicaBohn/Mini-Guia-.Net/README.md

-# Mini-Guia-.Net com C#
+# Mini Guide .Net with C#
-Mini Guia .Net
+Mini Guide .Net

-## O que é o .Net:
+## What is .Net?:
-- É uma plataforma opensource de desenvolvimento criada pela Microsoft, voltado para linguagens como C#, VB.NET e F#.
+- Is an open source developer platform, created by Microsoft, for buildind many differents types of applications like C#, VB.NET e F#.

-## O que é po C#
+## What is C#?:
-- é uma linguagem orientada a objetos, também criada pela Microsoft.
+- Is an object-oriented language, also created by Microsoft.
-### OO - Orientação a Objetos:
+### OO - Object orientation:
-- Classe:
+- Class:
-- Metodo:
+- Method:
-- Objeto:
+- Object:
 ##### 4 Pillars:
 - Abstraction: attempt to bring programming closer to our real life.
 It is what models the business rule.
   - Important: